• |

 January 13, 2023

-What Is the State of Compassion Education?
+What Is the State of Compassion in Healthcare Education?

 Purpose

-To investigate the current state and quality of compassion education interventions offered to health care providers during training or practice, determine how the components of each education intervention map onto the domains of an empirically based clinical model of compassion, and identify the most common approaches to compassion education.
+To investigate the current state and quality of compassion education interventions offered to healthcare providers during training or practice, determine how the components of each education intervention map onto the domains of an empirically based clinical model of compassion, and identify the most common approaches to compassion education.

 Method